Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 & Boone, C. (2017).
 TheCellMap. org: A web-accessible database for visualizing and mining the global yeast genetic interaction network.
 G3:
 Genes, Genomes, Genetics, 7(5), 1539-1549

+Haribowo, A. G., Hannich, J. T., Michel, A. H., Megyeri, M., Schuldiner, M., Kornmann, B., & Riezman, H. (2019).
+Cytotoxicity of 1-deoxysphingolipid unraveled by genome-wide genetic screens and lipidomics in Saccharomyces cerevisiae.
+Molecular biology of the cell, 30(22), 2814-2826.